semprag/semprag.github.io/style.md

     + <del><code>{E}nglish</code></del> `{English}`
     + <del><code>{NPI}s</code></del> `{NPIs}`
   - provide volume *and* issue numbers *and* page numbers for all journal articles (and page numbers for all book chapters etc.)
-  - provide DOIs and URLs for everything that can reasonably be accessed electronically
+  - provide the DOI (or URL) for everything that can reasonably be accessed electronically
 * Our house style follows the *LI*-style in making a distinction between referring to an author and referring to an author's work.
 So, "Beaver (2001) proposes ..."
 (LaTeX: `\citet`) but "as claimed in Beaver 2001" (LaTeX: `\citealt`).
 Expressions that probably go with the latter form: "in", "see", ... .
 * instead of "`---`" or "`--`" for parenthetical remarks, use the `\dash` macro provided by `sp.cls`
 * instead of literal "`...`" for dots, use the LaTeX `\dots` macro